chanceygardener/dialogic-js/README.md

 These functions return a structure that can be passed to the realizer to generate an appropriate response.
 This structure contains the following fields:
 * params
 	* Parameters passed in the fulfillment request.
-This field should include the history structure [(TODO (CSB-454) add history to handleDialogflowReq)](https://soulmachines.atlassian.net/browse/CSB-454), from which position it can be operated on by the condition language, and any other parameter values passed along with the fulfillment request.
+This field should include the history structure, from which position it can be operated on by the condition language, and any other parameter values passed along with the fulfillment request.
 The exact structure of these parameters will vary as a function of the NLU platform being used.
 For example, in Dialogflow, ```parameters``` will always include a structure called ```contexts```, the parameters of which can be accessed in the condition language via ```$contexts.<contextName>.<value>```.
 * session
 	* The session ID, this is used internally by the realizer.
 * intent